-At its national office in Wellington, the has a full-time staff of approximately permanent and fixed-term positions.
-Six managers oversee the following organizational units: electoral eventselectoral policy communication and education corporate services and statutory relationships.
-The statutory relationships unit focuses on procurement, external service providers and contractors, including New Zealand Post Ltd. which has delegated responsibility for enrolment.
-There is no permanent field structure to deliver elections he necessary resource capacity, training, systems and infrastructure to support elections and referend are put in place in the short leadup to each event.
-In 201112, five regional managers, returning officers and 6,field headquarters staff were hired on fixed-term contracts to run the election and referendum.
-Approximately 18 to 20additional field workers are employed on day.
+At its national office in Wellington, the EC has a full-time staff of approximately 30 permanent and fixed-term positions.
+Six managers oversee the following organizational units: electoral events, electoral policy, communication and education, IT, corporate services and statutory relationships.
+The statutory relationships unit focuses on procurement, external service providers and contractors, including New Zealand Post Ltd., which has delegated responsibility for elector enrolment.
+There is no permanent field structure to deliver elections; instead, the necessary resource capacity, training, systems and infrastructure to support elections and referendums are put in place in the short lead-up to each event.
+In 2011–2012, five regional managers, 64 returning officers and 6,300 field headquarters staff were hired on fixed-term contracts to run the election and referendum.
+Approximately 18,000 to 20,000 additional field workers are employed on election day.

-Despite its wide-ranging scope of authority over electoral matters, the has no powers to investigate or prosecute suspected offences under either the Electoral Act 1993 or the Broadcasting Act 1989. follows up on complaints to gather information and determine matter warrants referral to the New Zealand Police has very little authority to enforce compliance with its legislation.
-Even financial compliance matters, such as failure of parties or candidates to file the required financial returns and broadcasting infractions must be referred to the police for further action.
+Despite its wide-ranging scope of authority over electoral matters, the EC has no powers to investigate or prosecute suspected offences under either the Electoral Act 1993 or the Broadcasting Act 1989.
+It follows up on complaints to gather information and determine whether a matter warrants referral to the New Zealand Police, but it has very little authority to enforce compliance with its legislation.
+Even financial compliance matters, such as failure of parties or candidates to file the required financial returns and broadcasting infractions, must be referred to the police for further action.
 It is the returning officer’s responsibility to report other kinds of offences to the police.

-As a result of a change to the Election Act 1993, since January 2011, the now provides advisory opinions on whether any particular advertisement referred to it is an election advertisement for the purposes of the Act.
-Any person can ask for an advisory opinion he opinion simply reflects its interpretation of the law and is not a binding ruling or legal advice (Electoral Commission).
+As a result of a change to the Election Act 1993, since January 2011, the EC now provides advisory opinions on whether any particular advertisement referred to it is an “election advertisement” for the purposes of the Act.
+Any person can ask for an advisory opinion, and the EC’s opinion simply reflects its interpretation of the law and is not a binding ruling or legal advice (Electoral Commission 2012a).

 Accountability and Independence

-The is not subject to ministerial direction in discharging its electoral functions, and according to the law, must act independently.
+The EC is not subject to ministerial direction in discharging its electoral functions, and, according to the law, it must act independently.
 It has the same accountability and reporting obligations as other Crown entities under the Crown Entities Act 2004.
-Accordingly, it must prepare a statement of intent at the outset of each fiscal year – something akin to a business plan background information on its operating environment; its scope of functions and intended operations; the specific objectives, outcomes and impacts it intends to achieve and how it intends to achieve them; financial and non-financial performance forecasts, standards and measures; matters on which it will consult with or notify the Minister before making a decision; and the frequency of reporting.
-The Minister can also participate in determining the content of the statement of intent additional information, comments and amendments.
-Despite the Minister’s legislative authority to alter the contents of the statement of intent, it would be considered highly unusual and controversial for him to do so.
-Following each fiscal year, the must prepare an annual report that assessment of its operations and performance for the reporting period. oth the statement of intent and the annual report with the House of Representatives.
+Accordingly, it must prepare a statement of intent at the outset of each fiscal year – something akin to a business plan – including background information on its operating environment; its scope of functions and intended operations; the specific objectives, outcomes and impacts it intends to achieve and how it intends to achieve them; financial and non-financial performance forecasts, standards and measures; matters on which it will consult with or notify the Minister of Justice before making a decision; and the frequency of reporting.
+The Minister can also participate in determining the content of the statement of intent by identifying additional information, making comments and ordering amendments.
+Despite the Minister’s legislative authority to alter the contents of the statement of intent, however, it would be considered highly unusual and controversial for him or her to do so.
+Following each fiscal year, the EC must prepare an annual report that gives a clear assessment of its operations and performance for the reporting period.
+The Minister of Justice tables both the statement of intent and the annual report with the House of Representatives.